-When the coordinator logs the task in the Completed Tasks Log file, it outputs this option's value "as is", meaning without alternation and with no substitution of commas with spaces.
+When the coordinator logs the task in the Completed Tasks Log file, it outputs this option's value "as is", meaning without alteration and with no substitution of spaces for commas.

+'''

 labels=<list>

+'''

 • Maximum Time - Maximum time (in seconds) a task may execute after which the worker will terminate it.
 This is optional; the default value is 3,600 seconds (1 hour).